open-telemetry/oteps/text/profiles/0000-profiles-data-model.md

 #### Profile Units

 Here's a list of possible profile units.
-It is not exhaustive, and it is expected that more units will be added in the future:
+It is not exhaustive, and it is expected that more units will be added in the future.
+[UCUM](https://ucum.org/) will be used as a reference for some of these units:

 * `bytes`
 * `samples`
-* `nanoseconds`
+* `ns`
-* `milliseconds`
+* `ms`
 * `count`

 ### Decision Log